mufaro3/mufaro3.github.io/_posts/2024-08-18-books-ive-read.md

 - The Complete Prose of Woody Allen by Woody Allen
 - The Holy Bible, New International Edition
     - Particularly the books of Levitacus, Job, Genesis, and Matthew.
-- Beowulf
-- The Picture of Dorian Gray by Oscar Wilde
 - The Federalist Papers by Alexander Hamilton, James Madison, and John Jay
 - The Odyssey by Homer
 - Tambaoga Mwanangu by Giles Kuimba
-- The Crucible by Arthur Miller
+- Catch-22 by Joseph Heller

 ## Books I have yet to read and I do not currently own

-- Catch-22 by Joseph Heller
 - Anna Karenina by Leo Tolstoy
 - Crime and Punishment and The Brothers Karamazov by Fyodor Dostoevsky
 - The Call of Cthulu and Other Weird Stories by H.P.
 Lovecraft